-* Bank "wilfully obtuse" in evidence to parliamentary committee
+* Bank "wilfully obtuse" in evidence to parliamentary

 * RBS now accepts "profit centre" term used in Large report